 I'm guessing, but I'm not sure that Qualifying Date might be the date he enlisted or perhaps the date he first went to France - 30th November 1915.
 The index card does indicate that he would have been entitled to three medals.
 The British Medal was awarded to servicemen who served in a theatre of war between 5th August 1914 and 11th November 1918.
 The Victory Medal (Allied Victory Medal) was awarded for service in any operational theatre over the same time frame.
 The 15 Star was awarded to all those who served in any theatre of war against Germany between 5th August 1914 and 31st December 1915.
 Ideally I would have then looked up his service records, but much of the British Army World War One Service Records were destroyed when the War Office was bombed in London in 1940.
 John's service records seem to have been amongst these "Burnt Documents" as they are known.

-In the absence of any detailed information of John's service history, I looked at the War Diaries for the Royal Warwickshire Regiment, which you can now download from the National Archives.
+In the absence of any detailed information of Jack's service history, I looked at the War Diaries for the Royal Warwickshire Regiment, which you can now download from the National Archives.
 War Diaries were kept as a daily record of operations, intelligence reports and anything else that was going on for a given battalion.
-I've transcribed the relevant war diary for the day of John's death below.
+I've transcribed the relevant war diary for the day of his death below.
 I've also transcribed the days before - mainly because these give much more information about where exactly they were.

 22nd Infantry Brigade